aautin/windows_installer_probe/README.md

 ## Overview

-This application provides a custom installation UI that works with an EXE bootstrappers, automatic extraction and installation of embedded MSI packages by intercepting MSI installation callbacks.
+This application provides a custom installation UI that works with an EXE bootstrapper, automatic extraction and installation of embedded MSI packages by intercepting MSI installation callbacks.

 ## Supported Formats